 Editions :Professional EditionStandard Edition (Not Supported)Community Edition (Not Supported)

-Platforms :WindowsMac OSX (Not Supported)LinuxIBM AIX (Not Supported)FreeBSD (Not Supported)HP-UX (Not Supported)Solaris (Not Supported)IBM z/OS (Not Supported)IBM z/Linux
+Platforms :WindowsMac OSX (Not Supported)LinuxIBM AIX (Not Supported)FreeBSD (Not Supported)HP-UX (Not Supported)Solaris (Not Supported)IBM z/Linux

 The previous examples should be sufficient in most cases, as your Java application and all its child processes and threads will automatically inherit the same configuration and run on the same CPUs.
 If you, however, want to specifiy different CPU affinity configurations for the Wrapper and its controlled process, this is possible by using the following set of properties.